 - Two in three dreams contained one or more threats, which tended to be dangerous and aimed at the dreamer.
 When facing a threat, the dreamer tended to take defensive or evasive actions that were possible and reasonable.

 - Fewer than 15 percent of the recurrent dreams depicted realistic and probable situations.
 In these, the dreamer rarely succeeded in fleeing the threat, despite efforts.

 Lucid dreaming is a rare state of sleep in which the dreamer knows they are dreaming and they gain insight into their state of mind during the dream.

 Scientists have found that certain cortical areas that are activated during lucid dreaming.

-A study of lucid dreams in school children and young adults revealed that:
+A study of lucid dreams in school children and young adults

 - lucid dreaming is “quite pronounced” in young children